jsimo237/laravel-notification-manager/README.md

 1. Use our “Notifiable” trait in all models you wish to send notifications(most cases Users)
-    - This can be done by changing the import from “use Illuminate\Notifications\Notifiable;” to “use Rubik\NotificationManager\Traits\Notifiable;”, and also if not yet use the trait “use Notifiable”;.
+    - This can be done by changing the import from “use Illuminate\Notifications\Notifiable;” to “use Kirago\NotificationManager\Traits\Notifiable;”, and also if not yet use the trait “use Notifiable”;.
 Your model should look like
 2. Use HasNotificationSubscription trait in all models you wish to send notifications
 3. Create subscribale notification by using “-s” flag in the default artisan command to create a notification.